 New methods to explore evolving technology

-From its inception in 1993, the Center for the Digital Future has explored the evolution of digital technologies.
-In its original research studies that monitored television violence, the Center pioneered a new research methodology that sought answers beyond the numbers to underscore the true significance of violence trends by qualitatively assessing acts of violence depicted on television.
+From its inception in 1993, the Center for the Digital Future has explored the evolution of digital technology.
+In its original research studies monitoring television violence, the Center pioneered a new research methodology that sought answers beyond numbers to underscore the true significance of violent trends by qualitatively assessing acts of violence depicted on television.

 The Center’s two primary ongoing research projects are:

 - The Digital Future Project, the most comprehensive and longest-running longitudinal study of Internet use and digital adoption.
 (More)

 - The World Internet Project, which the Center created in 2000 and manages in cooperation with 39 partner countries as they track changes in global communication technology.
 (More)

 The annual reports of these projects are free and can be downloaded here.

 The Center analyzes its proprietary data for its corporate partners and executes custom research studies on the evolving relationships among digital technologies, media, consumers, and citizens to help industry and government leaders address their biggest challenges and make smart decisions.
 This work includes: